ashutoshnarayan/Coursera/README.md

 Note:
 The games runs from a browser.
 Use Google Chrome for better performance.
-Eg: If you want to run pong_game.py, then it can be executed as mentioned below - Checkout the code, goto http://www.codeskulptor.org, you will find a upload local button, click on it and upload pong_game.py to the console.
+Eg: If you want to run pong_game.py, then it can be executed as mentioned below - Checkout the code, goto http://www.codeskulptor.org, you will find a Open local button, click on it and upload pong_game.py to the console.
 Click the play button on the left side of the console.